enkidevs/curriculum/linux/user-and-file-management/terminal-history/execute-a-command-without-saving-it-in-history.md

 ---
 ## Revision

-Depending on your setup, adding ??? at the beginning of a command will make `history` not recors it.
+Depending on your setup, adding ??? at the beginning of a command will make `history` not record it.

 * `space`
 * `#`